Approved by the Library Board

 The Library will provide displays of materials of interest to the community; these are presentations of materials promoting Library services, areas of subject interest, and are often topical in nature.
 Exhibits of items of public interest are kept in display cases or are otherwise secured; they often are of materials which are not owned by the Library.

-The display cases and other presentations areas are available for the use of local beneficial or nonprofit corporations, community groups, civic and other associations, and individual artists.
+The display cases and other presentations areas are available for the use of local beneficial or nonprofit corporations, community groups, civic and other associations, and individuals.
 Exhibitions of a commercial nature will not be accepted and prices may not be attached to articles displayed.

 The Library assumes neither risk nor responsibility, other than that of due care, for any item displayed or exhibited.
 Those responsible for the display or exhibit will arrange their materials under the general supervision of the Library staff and will furnish whatever specialized display equipment is needed.
 Those furnishing materials for display or exhibit will sign a form acknowledging this and provide a signed inventory of the materials displayed.

 Exceptions to the above may be made, in writing, by the Library Director prior to the presentation.

 While the Library’s policy on Intellectual Freedom apples to all displays and exhibits, the Library reserves its right to exercise discretion about exhibit topics and materials.

 Interlibrary Loan is a primary service that supports the mission of the Marshall Public Library by providing enhanced access to library materials and information.
 The purpose of Interlibrary Loan is to borrow, upon request by a patron, materials not available in the Library, and, by providing material owned by the Library to other libraries, to assist them in meeting their needs.